j13z/es6-browser-boilerplate/README.md

 # es6-boilerplate

 *Work in progress.
-A repo that I use to start smaller ES6 projects.*
+A repo that I use to start smaller ES6 projects (with the shell snippet below).*

 Boilerplate code for a web app with ES6 (ECMAScript 2015) modules.